 Holes are then drilled into the board.
 The holes will be used for copper linking.

 They are small holes with a diameter of about 100 microns.

-After drilling the holes, plating is done to fuse the different layers together this is done by using chemical deposition.
-A layer of photoresist is then applied on the panel.
+After drilling the holes, plating is done to fuse the different layers.
+This is done using a chemical deposition.
+A layer of photoresist is then applied to the panel.
 The board will then be passed through an oven to cure the solder mask.
 It is then chemically plated with gold and silver before electrical tests are performed to confirm its functionality.